 I personally feel that the Lg V30 is a more easy to use device considering it is much less bulkier and has a smaller form factor compared to the Samsung Galaxy Note 8.
 On the other hand the Note 8 has a bigger display for media consumption.

 The Galaxy Note 8 and LG V30 both feature bigger displays of 6.3-inch and 6-inch respectively.
-Thanks to the 18:9 aspect ratio, they both feel like holding a 5.5-inch bezelled smartphone.
+Thanks to the 18:9 aspect ratio, they both feel like holding a 5.5-inch standard display mobile.
 Though the Samsung Galaxy Note 8 comes with a taller profile and is longer by the LG V30 by almost 11 mm.
-The Lg V30 is slightly wider compared to the Samsung Note 8.
+The Lg V30 is slightly wider in comparison to the Samsung Note 8.

 Samsung Note 8